-shot blasting and sand blasting machines
+shot blasting machines

 The standard range of blasting machines comprises of six sizes which are detailed in the chart below.